dozoisch/react-redux-provide/README.md

 4.  `createProviderStore (Object provider, Optional Object providedState)` - Creates and returns a store specifically for some provider.

 5.  `createCombinedStore (Object providers, Optional Object providedState)` - Creates and returns a shared store based on the combination of each provider.
 Especially useful when a provider's state depends on another provider's actions.

+## Creating Providers

+A provider is just an object with a few properties:

+- `actions` - Your usual [`redux`](https://github.com/rackt/redux) `actions`.

+- `reducers` - Your usual [`redux`](https://github.com/rackt/redux) `reducers`.

+- `middleware` - Include whatever middleware is used by your provider.
+This can be either an array of middlewares or a single middleware.

+- `enhancer` - Include whatever enhancer is used by your provider's store.
+This can be either an array of enhancers or a single enhancer.

+- `merge (stateProps, dispatchProps, parentProps)` - This incredibly useful function should return an object, which typically adds, removes, or replaces certain provided properties based on whatever logic you deem necessary.
+For example, in [`react-redux-provide-list`](https://github.com/loggur/react-redux-provide-list), if the component has an `index` prop passed to its parent and expects an `item` prop from the provider, the `merge` function will attempt to provide the `item` at that `index` within the `list` to the component.

+- `store` - This is your typical `redux` store.
+See the Caveats section above about automatically generated stores.

+- `mapState` - Maps each reduced state to the provided `props`.
+By default, it will map them all.
+It's unlikely that you'll ever actually need to include this.

+- `mapDispatch` - It's unlikely that you'll need to include this as well.
+This defaults to `dispatch => bindActionCreators(actions, dispatch)` or if it's an object, it will use `redux`'s `wrapActionCreators`.

 ## Caveats